Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 Common Types of Environmental Fraud

 There are several ways that a company can commit environmental fraud.
 One common way is when the government provides contracts or funding for specific environmental projects.
-If the company misuses those funds, falsifies data for more funding, or commits any other type of wrongdoing under such a contract, it would be committing environmental fraud.
+If the company misuses those funds, falsifies data for more funding, or commits any other type of wrongdoing under such a contract, it may be prosecuted for committing environmental fraud.
 Another example is when a company knowingly puts the environment or endangered animals at risk as part of its business model.

 Here are a few more common types of environmental fraud: